Feature Focus: Social Polls

 FF_Social_Polls_10.png

-This kind of flow is great for creating a really interactive and engaging experience.
-To make sure your course is set up correctly set the social polling question at the start of your course to have a score weighting of 0.
-This ensures that the engagement question doesn't contribute a score in addition to the scored questions in the final test, which could otherwise lead to a skewed final result.
+This flow is great for creating an interactive and engaging experience.
+To ensure your course is set up correctly, set the social polling question at the start of your course to have a score weighting of 0.
+This ensures that the engagement question doesn't contribute a score in addition to the scored questions in the final test, which could otherwise lead to an inaccurate final result.

 Was this article helpful?